How to Change the Mood of a Scene Using Colour Grading in DaVinci Resolve

 Finally, node 06 is another vignette to create a sombre look, desaturated, lots of brown tones and so on.

-Example 3: Day to
+Example 3: Day to Night

-For the last example we’ll take a look at what goes into creating a night time look on footage that was shot during the day.
+For the last example we’ll take a look at what goes into creating a night look on footage that was shot during the day.
 It can be a real challenge depending on what the footage is, but that makes a for good example.

 Here’s a beach scene shot with a drone during the day.
 In the first node (02) there’s a little desaturation and in the next (03) there’s some reduction of contrast.